 This period also marks the beginning of separation for the supercontinent Pangaea, as the plates and continents began to pull apart and resemble the land masses we see today.
 The Triassic period was separated into the Early, Middle and Late Triassic epochs.
 The Late Triassic transitioned into the Jurassic period with the advent of the Triassic-Jurassic extinction.

 Jurassic Period – 201 MYA to 145 MYA

-The dinosaurs survived the natural disaster at the end of the Triassic period and went on to dominate the Jurassic period (208 to 146 million years ago).
+The dinosaurs that survived the mass extinction at the end of the Triassic period went on to dominate the Jurassic period.
 The supercontinent Pangaea which had dominated the Triassic period was rapidly breaking up, and mountains rising up from the ocean floor pushed sea levels up.
 This made the previously hot and dry climate fairly humid, and prompted the growth of many more plants and trees such as palms and ferns.

 About the Author

 Stacey Mitchell is a freelance writer and proofreader based in southern Wales.
 With a Bachelor of Arts in Egyptology from Swansea University, she specializes in writing about history, travel and food.